matloff/fastStat/README.md

 Of course, the square root of any variance is called the *standard deviation*.
 In the case of an estimator, Q here, we use the term *standard error*.
-In some cases, it will be only the approximate standard deviation, as will be seen below.
+In some cases, it will be only the approximate standard deviation, in a sense to be seen below.

 ## Lesson BIAS:  Bias, and Impact on Standard Errors